 One key technology to accomplish this is Blackbird.
 One confusing fact is that the term "Blackbird" includes both front end and server components, as well as having an authoring environment.
 Blackbird uses an HTML superset and is extending it with OLE, Forms3 and other Windows assets.
+It also includes security and billing.

-It also locally, the Blackbird front end would include a great Web browser, and it would seamlessly integrate access to servers on the internet using a plain vanilla HTML/HTTP as well as Blackbird servers.
+Ideally, the Blackbird front end would include a great Web browser, and it would seamlessly integrate access to servers on the Internet using a plain vanifia HTML/HTTP as well as Blackbird servers.
 This is our current strategy, but tactically we are not there yet.
 Blackbird technology will not be generally available for a few months after MSN 1,0 ships.
-So our current plan has been to integrate the Ohare Web browser, with Blackbird and the rest of the MSN front end.
+So our current plan has been to integrate the O'hare Web browser, with Blackbird and the rest of the MSN front end.
 I view this as step to the fully integrated front end.